Skip to content

 This is a manual that contains useful code snippets, including personal and internet code.
 I am trying to keep the repository somewhat structured, however, there is no single rigid structure by design, but rather a chaotic collection of things that I think might be helpful.
 Enjoy figuring this out.

-How to Create Bootable Installation Media
+Bootable Installation Media

 sudo dd if=/path/to/your.iso of=/dev/sdX bs=4M status=progress oflag=sync